 While copying queries to your REST clients please make sure to change the domain name to point to the actual API endpoint.
 I.e. when copying this:

-Make sure to replace domain name with this:
+Make sure to replace domain name with the Connect endpoint: